melaniewalsh/mwalsh/_posts/2016-11-13-the-mythology-of-james-baldwin-on-twitter.markdown

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Bill T. Jones <a href="https://twitter.com/NewYorkLiveArts">@NewYorkLiveArts</a>: James Baldwin loved America.
 He just wanted it to make good on its promises <a href="https://twitter.com/hashtag/Ferguson?src=hash">#Ferguson</a> <a href="http://t.co/MVMmMOSeNC">http://t.co/MVMmMOSeNC</a></p>&mdash; CBCSundayEdition (@CBCSunday) <a href="https://twitter.com/CBCSunday/status/538880647930994688">November 30, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

 This is angry Baldwin.
-By manipulating the sentence’s conclusion from the more open-ended and cautious “in a rage almost all the time” to the more permanent, climactic “constant state of rage,” these readers place even more emphasis on “rage.”
+By manipulating the sentence’s conclusion from the more open-ended and cautious “in a rage almost all the time” to the more permanent, climactic “constant state of rage,” these readers place special emphasis on “rage.”
 And this is where I think Baldwin’s literary and intellectual mythos most comes into play, the reason Twitter users respond to this quote in particular and why they retain his attribution even when they change his words.

 Because the collective outrage over Michael Brown’s shooting and Darren Wilson’s non-indictment---and the protests happening in the streets across the country---was being dismissed and criminalized as "rioting" and "thuggish," as unwarranted and overblown.
 These Twitter users are thus historicizing, legitimizing, and giving license to their own rage by invoking it through Baldwin, an eloquent, elite artist recognized by the establishment.
 This is not the anger of rioting thugs; this is the anger of an articulate, textually-deft, and conscious movement.
 One Twitter user expressed frustration about the movement's gravitation toward James Baldwin as model and muse, pointing out the potential dissonance between the language and experiences of James Baldwin and that of everyday black teenagers in Ferguson: